BestTimesToVisit.com Logo

 Domestic Flights & Speedboat Combos

-For islands located in more remote atolls, you'll often take a domestic flight to a regional airport, followed by a speedboat transfer to your final resort.
-This is a common solution for reaching farther-flung luxury destinations.
+For islands located in very distant atolls, you'll often take a domestic flight to a regional airport followed by a short speedboat transfer to your final destination.
+This is a practical solution for accessing the furthest reaches of the Maldives.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.